-Over the winter months the lawn does not grow much, and you won’t need to mow it again until the weather warms up in early spring.
+Over the winter months, the lawn does not grow much, and you won’t need to mow it again until the weather warms up in early spring.
 Clear fallen leaves and any other garden debris from your lawn regularly.
-Be careful not to walk on the lawn if there is a frost, as it can damage the blades of grass.
+Be careful not to walk on the lawn if there is frost, as it can damage the blades of grass.
 Remember that the grass plants that make up the lawn are not growing during the winter months, so they won’t be able to repair themselves if damaged.

 Aye's trouble shooting tips